Making the most of life after a cancer diagnosis

 Managing essential tremor

-And while no specific exercises, diets or vitamins have proven effective for the treatment of ET, there are some modifiable factors you can control.
-To reduce signs of essential tremor:
+And while no specific exercises, diets or vitamins have proven effective for the treatment of essential tremor, there are some modifiable factors you can control.

-Reduce caffeine
+Reduce caffeine.

-Eliminate or reduce nicotine
+Eliminate or reduce nicotine.

-Manage stress
+Manage stress.

 Patients can also benefit from physical and occupational therapy to help them manage their symptoms.